PreXident/Replayer/README.txt

 Focus can now target multiple tags, just list them separated by non-letter character Added GUI controls to edit gif.width and gif.height (thx to yahiko for reporting) If provinces share their color in map/definition.csv, only warning is printed instead of throwing an exception.
 Only the first province is registered, others are ignored.
+Added ModSelector, so you do not need to edit replayer.properties for setting mod.list.
+Just run mod-selector.bat

 1.7
 Info is now printed when mod is about to be loaded